-4.3.2 Deciding about consultation
+5.3.2 Deciding about consultation

-A medical practitioner or responsible clinician must consult the patient or proposed patient to ascertain their views about consultation with family/whānau.
-The practitioner or clinician should also give the patient or proposed patient an opportunity to respond to their provisional findings.
-It is important that a medical practitioner or responsible clinician does not close their mind to alternatives before consultation occurs.
+A health practitioner or responsible clinician must consult the patient or proposed patient to ascertain their views about consultation with family/whānau.
+It is important that a health practitioner or responsible clinician does not close their mind to alternative contacts before consultation occurs.

-A patient or proposed patient may refuse permission for a medical practitioner or responsible clinician to consult family/whānau.
-In this situation it is up to the practitioner or clinician to then decide whether consulting family/whānau would be in the best interests of the patient or proposed patient (see 4.5.1 below).
+A patient or proposed patient may refuse permission for a health practitioner or responsible clinician to consult family/whānau.
+In this situation it is up to the practitioner or clinician to then decide whether consulting family/whānau would be in the best interests of the patient or proposed patient (see 5.5.1 below), and ask the patient who they would like to sit in place of their family/whānau.

-If the circumstances are urgent, a medical practitioner or responsible clinician must still consult with the patient or proposed patient to seek their views about the consultation.
-However, given the urgency the clinician may decide it is not in the best interests of the patient or proposed patient or not reasonably practicable to consult family/whānau at that time.
-This does not preclude the practitioner or clinician from communicating with the family/whānau at the earliest possible opportunity after a decision has been made and before further action is taken.
+Even if the circumstances are urgent, a health practitioner or responsible clinician should still consult with the patient or proposed patient to seek their views about the consultation.
+However, given the urgency the clinician may decide it is not in the best interests of the patient or proposed patient, or is not reasonably practicable to consult family/whānau at that time.
+This does not preclude the practitioner or clinician from communicating with the family/whānau at the earliest opportunity after a decision has been made and before further action is taken.

-4.4 How to consult
+5.4 How to consult